venkat-mr369/aws-cloud/networking.md

 5. **Transit Gateway & Traffic Mirroring:**
    Example – A multinational corporation connects 20+ VPCs across multiple regions using a Transit Gateway, simplifying routing.
 Security teams use Traffic Mirroring to capture packets and analyze potential threats in real time.

 ---

-Got it 👍
-Here’s the same table in a **copyable tabular format** (Markdown).
-You can paste it directly into Word, Excel, or Notion:

----